conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 ## Colours

-I can't be bothered to learn how ANSI escape sequences and XTERM colours and stuff, just paste this in your `.bash_profile`:
+I can't be bothered to learn about ANSI escape sequences and XTERM colours and stuff, just paste this in your `.bash_profile`:

     PS1='\[\033[01;32m\]\u@\h\[\033[00m\]:\[\033[01;34m\]\w \[\033[38;5;197m\]$(__git_ps1 "(%s)")\[\033[00m\]$ '